 JPMA's Opinion

-An investigational drug manager is appointed by the head of the site to ensure that all investigational drugs are properly managed at the site (GCP Article 39 Guidance 2).
-As stated in a previous opinion ( 2009-40 ), in general, the duties of an investigational drug manager can be considered as "a person who is not related to the principal investigator" because he/she is not expected to be directly involved in the observation and examination of subjects and evaluation of data in the trial, considering the role stipulated in the GCP.
+An investigator manager is appointed by the head of the Investigator Site to ensure that all investigational drugs are properly managed at the Investigator Site (GCP Article 39 Guidance 2).
+As stated in a previous opinion ( 2009-40 ), in general, the duties of an investigational drug manager can be regarded as "a person who is not related to the principal investigator" because, from the perspective of the role stipulated in GCP, he/she is not expected to be directly involved in the observation and examination of subjects or the evaluation of data in the clinical trial in question.
 Therefore, they can be regarded as "persons unrelated to the principal investigator".
-Therefore, there is no problem for them to participate in the deliberation and voting on the clinical trial as a member of the investigational review committee.
+Therefore, we do not think there is any problem for them to participate in the deliberation and voting on the said clinical trial as a member of the Clinical Trial Review Committee.

 In addition, the investigational drug administrator (assistant) dispenses and dispenses investigational drugs based on the prescriptions of the investigators, etc., but such duties are also those of a general pharmacist, except in special cases, so there should be no problem in participating in deliberations and voting in the same manner.